 However, although the ideas are great, I found the book to be very repetitive for me.
 Some people might like the style of writing, but I couldn’t get through the whole book.
 So I searched for a good summary of the book online and found this.

 But even then, it was still repetitive, so I made my own summary.

 → Read more

 I have been tracking my expenses quite successfully for about a year in my home country before coming to Japan.
 I would diligently key in whatever I have purchased straight after I bought them, or kept receipts to enter them in later.
 I did all these because I read that a person who is in control of their financial situation has a much better control of their life overall.
 However, after coming to Japan, I stopped doing this.
 Reason being I did not → Read more

 For those who do not know what a menstrual cup is, it is an alternative to pads and tampons.
 It is first folded and pinched, then inserted into the vagina.
 Once inserted, it will often unfold automatically and create a seal against the vaginal walls.
-However, it is recommended that you twist the cup a little to ensure that it is fully open.
+You should be able to feel it opening when you are used to it.
 Most cups are shaped like a bell with a stem and made of flexible silicone.
 They collect the menstrual fluid rather than absorbing it and should be emptied once every 6-12 hours (depending on your flow and cup size).
-It is also reusable for a couple of years – numbers vary according to how you care for it, and the quality of your cup.
+It is also reusable for a couple of years (numbers vary according to how you care for it, and the quality of your cup).

 I read that it will take some people three months (three periods) to get used to using the cup, so I prepared myself for the worst.
-It also costs quite an amount of money – especially if you buy it in Japan.
+It also costs quite an amount of money – especially if you buy it in Japan where it isn’t all that popular yet.
 I typed in “生理カップ” on Amazon, and most → Read more

 A big hello to those who are about to step into Japan, the country that has a reputation for crazy trash sorting!